BlakeRain/blakerain.com/content/posts/moving-lambdas-to-rust.md

   - rust
 published: 2022-02-07T20:04:44.000Z
 cover: /content/moving-lambdas-to-rust/jay-heike-Fc-0gi4YylM-unsplash.jpg
----
+excerpt: |
   My experience changing the AWS Lambda functions for this website from Python to Rust.
 ---

 Since I've started using Rust quite a bit more at work and in some personal projects, I've been